rfranceschi/rfranceschi.github.io/_pages/projects.md

     <a href="/assets/images/IMLup_corner.png"><img src="/assets/images/IMLup_corner.png"></a>
     <figcaption>(left) Comparison between the best-fit model 1.25 mm continuum and 1.65 μm polarized emission, and the ALMA and SPHERE data. (right) Posterior probability distribution of the fit parameter. </figcaption>
 </figure>

+### A semiempirical approach to low-energy cosmic ray propagation in the diffuse interstellar medium

+We investigate the ionization of the diffuse interstellar medium by cosmic rays by modeling their propagation along the wandering magnetic fields using a Monte Carlo method.
+We explore how particle trapping and second-order Fermi processes affect the ionization of the medium.

+We study how low-energy comic rays propagate in turbulent, translucent molecular clouds, and how they regulate the ionization and both lose and gain energy from the medium.

+As a test case, we used high spatial resolution (0.03 pc) CO maps of a well-studied high latitude translucent cloud, MBM 3, to model turbulence.
+The propagation problem is solved with a modified Monte Carlo procedure that includes trapping, energization, and ionization losses.

+In the homogeneous medium, trapping and re-energization do not produce a significant effect.
+In the nonuniform medium, particles can be trapped for a long time inside the cloud.
+This modifies the cosmic ray distribution due to stochastic acceleration at the highest energies (∼ 100 MeV).
+At lower energies, the re-energization is too weak to produce an appreciable effect.
+The change in the energy distribution does not significantly affect the ionization losses, so ionization changes are due to trapping effects.

+Our Monte Carlo approach to cosmic ray propagation is an alternative method for solving the transport equation.
+This approach can be benchmarked to gas observations of molecular clouds.
+Using this approach, we demonstrate that stochastic Fermi acceleration and particle trapping occurs in inhomogeneous clouds, significantly enhancing their ionization.